Think-Round-Inc/ThinkLife/SECURITY.md

 | Fix or mitigation released | Within 14 days (where feasible) |
 | Public disclosure          | After patch release (unless you request otherwise) |

 We will keep you updated at each stage.
-Thank you for helping us keep ThinkxLife secure!
+Thank you for helping us keep ThinkLife secure!

 ---